 12) In Kundapur, Shankaranarayana - Located about 32 kilometres (20 mi) to the east of Kundapur, it is traditionally called Krodha Kshetra and is one of the seven places of pilgrimage in the region mentioned in the Skanda Purana.

 13) Trasi - Located about 12 kilometres (7.5 mi) to the North of Kundapur, Trasi has a beautiful 1 kilometre (0.62 mi) long beach with Turtle Bay and Beach Resort.14) In Kundapur, Maravanthe One of Karnataka's most beautiful beaches.
 It is about 55 kilometres (34 mi) from Udupi.
 NH-17 runs right next to the beach and the Suparnika River flows on the other side of the road, creating a spectacular scenery and considered only one of its kind in India.
 The river Souparnika, which almost touches Arabian Sea here, makes a U turn and goes eastward to join the Sea only after a journey of more than 10 kilometres (6.2 mi), which is a geological wonder.

 15) Ottinene - This is a sunset point on the seashore, near Byndoor village on the national highway.
 The Kshitija Nature Resort, a beach and sunset point, are favorite spots with travelers here.
 Byndoor is a village near the sea.

-Thus the above places can be visited through SRS Travels.
+Thus the above places can be visited through SRS Travels and Logistics Private Limited.